junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — On passage Passed without objection. (text: CR H8248)
 - 2018-09-13 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8248)
 - 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-09-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-09-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-09-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 607.